Things to see & do

 Medieval character talks

-Wrap up warmly, but if you still find it a bit chilly, then we've made some lovely warm cloaks for you to borrow to keep out the keen winds of winter.
+Wrap up warmly, but if you still find it a bit chilly, then we've made some lovely warm cloaks for you to borrow to keep out the keen winds of late winter and early spring.

 Volunteer at the castle

 If your New Year's resolution is to do something worthwhile, then come along to Bodiam Castle and join our merry band of volunteers.

 We've opportunities in our Visitor Services team, admin, shop or tea room that will provide you with a great way to meet lots of new people and support our work here at the castle.

 Enjoy the peace and tranquility of the castle grounds at this time of the year with your dog for company.